 Early Pregnancy Symptoms: Vaginal Changes

 Vaginal changes in early pregnancy are very common.
 In fact, around two weeks after your period was due, your vagina, labia and cervix become a blueish or purplish colour.
-Although you may not notice this, on examination, if deemed necessary, your GP will most likely see this.
+Although you may not notice this, on examination, if deemed necessary, your GP will most likely notice this particular sign of pregnancy.

 Known as Chadwick's sign, the colour change is simply the result of an increased blood flow in the area.